 In fact, I like this method so much because, after the preparation, it takes a lot less time and suffering than others I've seen.
 I would like to say it's easy, but no trauma work is easy.
 It's definitely fair to say that it's easier, though.
 In addition, remember how I was talking about utilization and the uniqueness of each person in a previous blog entry?
 This method, though somewhat directive, is unique to each person and relies on their innate wisdom and healing abilities.
 I've yet to see two people do this process exactly the same way.
 As Maureen Turner has noted, in this method, the therapist is a coach: it's the client who goes back and rescues themselves.

 The only case I might recommend a different method is when the trauma is an isolated one-time event.
 For instance, if someone was in a car accident and it was the only traumatic thing in their life, it might be faster to do EMDR or ART, which require less preparation for simple cases: you don't have to learn how to go into deep trance -- you just maybe do a little inner resourcing and then work directly with the isolated incident.
 In my experience, though, most people struggling with trauma are not struggling with single events.
 In those with situations that are more complicated than one trauma, Turner Age Regressions are the fastest, least difficult method I've seen.

 You may be thinking, "what about ___?!" where ___ is some element I haven't really addressed in working with trauma.
 I apologize -- I've been trying to keep this entry brief and trauma treatment is a big, complicated thing to talk about.
 Feel free to comment below or to raise a point with me via email.

-Next I'll be talking about changing habits and hypnotherapy.
+Next I'll be talking about physical (psychosomatic) problems and hypnotherapy.